No Products in the Cart

 As natural latex material is more expensive, manufacturers use synthetic materials such as polyester that easily trap heat.
 Therefore, your plush latex mattress can become a HOT mattress.

 Your mattress cover also has a significant role in sleeping comfortably and cool at night.
 One of the important properties of a mattress cover is allowing proper airflow and increasing breathability.
-If you use an airtight mattress cover or those made with synthetic material, you will lose all the benefits of an all-natural latex mattress.
+If you use an airtight mattress cover or those made with synthetic material, you will lose all the benefits of a natural latex mattress.

 At Turmerry, we recommend you use mattress covers made of 100% natural materials like cotton to sleep cool at night.